cairachel9/diabetic/README.md

 ## Computer Vision through Convolutional Neural Network

-Convolutional Neural Networks (CNNs), a branch of deep learning, have an impressive record for applications in image analysis and interpretation, including medical imaging.
+Convolutional Neural Networks (CNNs), a part of deep learning, have a great record for applications in image analysis and interpretation, including medical imaging.
 However, it wasn’t until several breakthroughs in neural networks such as the implementation of dropout, rectified linear units and the accompanying increase in computing power through graphical processor units (GPUs) that they became viable for more complex image recognition problems.
 Presently, large CNNs are used to successfully tackle highly complex computer vision tasks with many object classes to an impressive standard.
 CNNs are used in many current state-of-the-art image classification tasks such as the annual ImageNet challenges.

 ## CNN for Diabetic Retinopathy detection